 - a few springs of mint

 - a teaspoon of maple syrup or raw honey

 - a slice of fresh ginger

 - a sprinkle of turmeric

-You can also add slices of other fresh citrus fruits such as limes and oranges, or cucumber slices.
-Always wash the produce well before slicing and using.
+You can also add slices of other fresh produce, such as limes, oranges, or cucumber slices.
+Always wash them well before slicing.

 You can start your morning with a mug of warm lemon water, and keep a pitcher of water infused with a few sliced lemons in your refrigerator to drink throughout the day.